nsidc/pmesdr/README.md

 includes the semi-major axis of the EFOV footprint ellipse by channel.
-We note that the ratio of box size (in km) to footprint semi-major axis (in km) for channels that have already been analyzed can be used as a rule-of-thumb for setting box size on similar channels when new instruments are being addded to the system.
-The user should note that the setting of response threshold (`-t threshold` option to `meas_meta_make`) will also affect the box size calculations.
+We note that the ratio of box size (in km) to footprint semi-major axis (in km) for channels that have already been analyzed can be used as a rule-of-thumb for setting box size on similar channels when new instruments are being added to the system.
+The user should note that the value of the response threshold (`-t threshold` option to `meas_meta_make`) will also affect the box size calculations, because it also controls the set of measurements that are used to calculate TB for a given grid cell.

 ## Development Notes